Hero of the Soviet Union

 The title Hero of the Soviet Union (Герой Советского Союза) was the highest distinction in the Soviet Union, awarded together with the Order of Lenin personally or collectively for heroic feats in service to the Soviet state and society.
+The title was awarded both to civilian and military persons.

 Overview

 The award was established on 16 April 1934, by the Central Executive Committee of the Soviet Union.
 The first recipients of the title originally received only the Order of Lenin, the highest Soviet award, along with a certificate (грамота, gramota) describing the heroic deed from the Presidium of the Supreme Soviet of the USSR.
 Because the Order of Lenin could be awarded for deeds not qualifying for the title of hero, and to distinguish heroes from other Order of Lenin holders, the Gold Star medal was introduced on 1 August 1939.
 Earlier heroes were retroactively eligible for these items.

 A hero could be awarded the title again for a subsequent heroic feat with an additional Gold Star medal and certificate.
-An additional Order of Lenin was not given until 1973.
 The practice of awarding additional Orders of Lenin when the title was awarded multiple times was abolished by the Supreme Soviet of the USSR in 1988 during perestroika.

 Forty-four foreign citizens were awarded the title.

 The title was also awarded posthumously, though often without the actual Gold Star medal presented.

 The title could be revoked only by the Presidium of the Supreme Soviet.

+Most Soviet-bloc countries followed the Soviet example and instituted their own "Hero" awards.
+The Soviet-style "Hero" title is still used both in surviving current Communist states such as Cuba and in some non-Communist post-Soviet countries such as Russia, Ukraine, and others.